MicrosoftDocs/customer-insights/ci-docs/engagement-insights/refined-events.md

 ## Prerequisites

-In order to see events, your website data needs to first be conneceted to engagement insights with a code snippet.
+To get events, your website data needs to first be conneceted to engagement insights with a code snippet.
 For more information, see [Install the web SDK on a website](instrument-website.md).

  :::image type="content" source="media/new-events-connect-data.png" alt-text="Connect your data first.":::